AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/repository-service-api-quick-starts.md

              // Create a ResourceRepositoryClient object using the service client factory ResourceRepositoryClient repositoryClient = new ResourceRepositoryClient(myFactory);

-             // List all the files located in the String resourceFolderPath = "/Applications/FormsApplication/1.0/FormsFolder";
+             // List all the files in the
+             String resourceFolderPath = "/Applications/FormsApplication/1.0/FormsFolder";

              // Retrieve the list of resources under the folder path